wlerin/feralfilehosting/Feral Wiki/General/Your Feral slot is active - Part 1 - The Account Manager/readme.md

 This information should be all you need to access the Web Gui for the selected app/s

-**Important Note:** If you have just received your slot, please allow some extra time for things to work, even after the process has show to be completed.
+> **Important Note:** If you have just received your slot, please allow some extra time for things to work, even after the process has show to be completed.

 Remember, you are remotely managing programs on the Feral slot from home or wherever you are.
 These programs run on the server and not on your laptop or PC.
 These are the three basic ways in which you will manage the core features of your slot.

 - HTTP - Web Gui and more
 - SSH
 - FTP/SFTP

+The feralhosting.com  Account Manager is only part of managing your slot.
+Whilst you have access to some great features directly from the account manager you will mostly be accessing your slot directly from remote locations using tools like:

+- KiTTy for SSH and SSH tunnels
+- FTP/SFTP programs, like Filezilla to download and upload data.
+- Web browsers, like Firefox or Chrome to visit the WebUi for installed programs like ruTorrent or Deluge.

+You will use the account manager to access important features like the automatic software installation page for each slot you control and to manage your payments and payment details.

+You will use the account manager to access your personal details for the slots features like FTP/SFTP/SSH passwords and WebUi passwords.

 And we will cover these topics in part 2 of this article - [Your Feral slot is active - Part 2 - Using your slot](https://www.feralhosting.com/faq/view?question=225)